lvgl/lv_port_pc_visual_studio/README.md

 ```

+The instructions above are for the case where you have cloned the main lvgl copy of this repository.
+If you have chosen to create your own fork then updating from upstream will require a different procedure and is more involved.

 ## How To Build & Run

 Open the `lv_sim_visual_studio_sdl.sln` solution file in Visual Studio.
 Click on the _Local windows Debugger_ button in the top toolbar.
 The included project will be built and run, launching from a cmd window.